 Saunas use dry heat, while steam rooms use moist heat5, and this changes how cold symptoms respond.

-How dry heat6 and moist heat feel different
+How dry heat and moist heat feel different

 In a sauna, the temperature is high but air is dry.
 Sweating happens fast.
 Some people feel clear-headed.
 Others feel throat dryness.